waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Log:** Bahamut fainted.
 Switched to Flux.
 Rain Dance active.
 - **Battle Log:** Flux fainted to Rain-boosted Surf.
 Rumpus sent in as last resort.
 ### Battle Tower Mechanics (Consolidated)
 - **Item Stripping:** Items are returned to the bag ONLY if consumed.
-Unused items remain equipped.
+ALL held items are stripped and returned to the bag upon defeat or exit.
 - **Rules:** No duplicate held items.
 - **Auto-Heal:** Party healed after every run.
 - **Level Select:** Scroll Up for L:20.